Need help? We are available to speak to you 7 days a weekRead More

 What is ‘family violence’ and what should you do?

-Family violence is any conduct, whether aimed at you, your family, pets or property, that makes you fear for the safety and wellbeing of you or your family members.
+Family violence is any conduct, whether aimed at you, your family, pets, or property, that makes you fear for the safety and well-being of you or your family members.
+Family violence provisions have laws in place that help the alleged victims with child welfare and give family members a chance at a better life.
+Family violence provisions sever ties between the people involved, cutting down on psychological abuse and forced isolation, and paving the path ahead for confidential counselling.

-According to Regulation 1.21 of the Migration Regulations 1994 (Cth) and Section 4AB of the Family Law Act 1975 (Cth), examples of family violence includes, but are not limited to:
+According to Regulation 1.21 of the Migration Regulations 1994 (Cth) and Section 4AB of the Family Law Act 1975 (Cth), examples of domestic and family violence include, but are not limited to:

 • Verbal or emotional abuse